brianlfarmerllc/fem_interactive_pricing_component/README.md

 ### What I learned

-I wanted to do this chalange to learn how to make a custom range slider and a toggle switch which was much harder than I anticapated.
+I wanted to do this challenge to learn how to make a custom range slider and a toggle switch which was much harder than I anticipated.
 This also seemed like a good project to continue practicing Object Oriented Programing with ES6 classes.
 I was able to create a slider class and attach methods to it to create the slider functionality and color styling.
-I had not originially intended to create two slider objects instances but having the abiity to create one for mobile and one for desktop was easier than doing a bunch of repositioning with CSS.
+I had not originally intended to create two slider objects instances but having the ability to create one for mobile and one for desktop was easier than doing a bunch of repositioning with CSS.

 I also made use of before and after pseudo element text to position parent elements just the way I wanted or to swap text.
 One example was with the discount banner next to the toggle.
-With the empty span element I was able to swap out the ::after content text with @media instead of using javascript
+With the empty span element I was able to swap out the ::after content text with @media instead of using JavaScript

 ```html
 <span class="discount"></span>